nighthawk/web-longplay/longplay/ios/faq.md

 - _Stars_: by the rating you've provided for each song
 - _Random_: shuffles all albums, re-shuffled every time you tap it

+The _Dictionary_ in the in-app settings explains these in more detail.
+On iPhone, you can also long-tap on each sort order to get a explanation.

 ### Why are my albums greyed out?

 When you're not connected to Wi-Fi, albums in your library that you haven't downloaded to your device are faded.
 If you have a cellular connection and you allowed the Music app to download music over cellular, you will still be able to download and listen to that album though.
 However, mobile data charges might apply!